Lancelot-wy/Lancelot-wy.github.io/index.md

 Here is **Haoyu Wang (Randall, 王浩宇)**.<br>

-I am a Ph.D. student in the college of Cybersecurity at the Southeast University, Prior to SEU,  I have worked on AI4Agri, AIoT and Visualization with [Prof. Wu].
+I am a Ph.D. student in the college of Cybersecurity at the Southeast University, Prior to SEU,  I have worked on AI4Agri, AIoT and Visualization with _Prof.
+Wu_.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at - randall_hy [at] 163.com
+Feel free to reach out to me at _randall_hy[at]163.com_

 ---